- Blood Bank/Transfusion Medicine

 - Renal Pathology Fellowship

-The Department of Pathology and Laboratory Medicine of NewYork-Presbyterian/Weill Cornell Medical Center offers a one-year Genitourinary Pathology Fellowship under the direction of Juan Miguel Mosquera, MD and Mark A. Rubin, MD.
+The Department of Pathology and Laboratory Medicine of NewYork-Presbyterian/Weill Cornell Medicine offers a one-year Genitourinary Pathology Fellowship under the direction of Juan Miguel Mosquera, MD.
 This training program offers both major exposure to genitourinary tumor pathology and a comprehensive translational research component.
-The fellow has the opportunity to evaluate about 2,500 tumor specimens from the kidney, urinary bladder, prostate, and testis.
-The fellow acts as the primary consultant for the Division of Genitourinary Pathology and actively participates in interdepartmental conferences related to genitourinary oncology.
+The Fellow has the opportunity to evaluate about 2,500 tumor specimens from the kidney, urinary bladder, prostate, and testis.
+The Fellow acts as the primary consultant for the Division of Genitourinary Pathology and actively participates in interdepartmental conferences related to genitourinary oncology.

 Requirements: Candidates must have completed a four-year Anatomic Pathology/Clinical Pathology residency or three years of a straight Anatomic Pathology residency.